 Using Immediate Annuities to Protect the Spouse of a Nursing Home Resident

 The purchase of an immediate annuity can be an ideal planning tool for the spouse of a nursing home resident.
 For single individuals, they are less useful.
-In its simplest form, an immediate annuity is a contract with an insurance company under which the consumer pays a sum of money to the company and the company sends the consumer a monthly check for the rest of his or her life, or for a set period of time.
-In most states the purchase of a properly-structured annuity is not considered to be a transfer for purposes of eligibility for Medicaid, but is instead the purchase of an investment.
+In its simplest form, an immediate annuity is a contract with an insurance company under which the consumer pays a sum of money to the company, which sends the consumer a monthly check for the rest of his or her life, or for a set period of time.
+In most states, the purchase of a properly-structured annuity is not considered to be a transfer for purposes of eligibility for Medicaid, but is instead the purchase of an investment.
 It transforms otherwise countable assets into a non-countable income stream for the community spouse.
 As long as the income is in the name of the community spouse, it’s not a problem since there is no limit on the community spouse’s income.

 In order for the annuity purchase not to be considered a transfer, it must meet four basic requirements: (1) It must be irrevocable; you cannot have the right to take the funds out of the annuity except through the monthly payments.
 (2) You must receive back at least what you paid into the annuity during your actuarial life expectancy.
 For instance, if you have an actuarial life expectancy of 10 years, and you pay $60,000 for an annuity, you must receive annuity payments of at least $500 a month ($500 x 12 x 10 = $60,000).
 (3) If you purchase an annuity with a term certain (see below), it must be shorter than your actuarial life expectancy.
 And (4) the state must be named the remainder beneficiary up to the amount of Medicaid paid on the annuitant’s behalf.